CzarX86/CoupaDownloads/USAGE_INSTRUCTIONS.md

 ## Overview

-The Coupa PO Attachment Downloader is an automated tool that downloads attachments (PDF, MSG, DOCX, and more) from Coupa Purchase Orders.
-It processes multiple POs in batch, automatically renames files with PO prefixes, converts MSG files to PDF format, and generates detailed Excel reports.
+The Coupa PO Attachment Downloader is an automated tool that downloads attachments from Coupa Purchase Orders.
+It processes multiple POs in batch, automatically renames files with PO prefixes, converts MSG files to PDF format, extracts email attachments, and generates detailed Excel reports with comprehensive analytics.

 ## What You Need Before Starting